nickchase/k0s/docs/examples/ansible-playbook.md

 ### 2. Create virtual machines

 **Note**: We're using multipass as the VM manager in this example, but there's no interdependence; you can create the VMs in any way necessary.
+If you are going to use this script (and thus multipass), however, make sure it's installed before proceeding.
+You can get instructions at [https://github.com/canonical/multipass](https://github.com/canonical/multipass).

 Create a the virtual machines that will represent the nodes in your Kubernetes cluster.
 For the automation to work, each instance must have passwordless SSH access.
 To achieve this, provision each instance with a cloud-init manifest that imports your current users' public SSH key and into a user `k0s` (refer to the bash script below).